 This 26.7 mile trek will take you over Phipps PAss at 8800 feet, Dicks Pass at 9380 feet adn Mt Tallac at 9735 feeet.

 Thru Hikes are not for everyone.
 Some just like to find a great location for a weekend away in the Wilderness.
-Here is our short list of Best destination Hikes in Desolation Wilderness.
+Here is our short list of Best Destination Backpacking Hikes in Desolation Wilderness.

 Still on any given weekend in Desolation volunteer ranger will clean up and try to remove hundreds of illegally and ill advised campfires in Desolation Wilderness.
 Do your part and help us preserve wilderness by not starting a campfire in the Wilderness and discouraging others that you meet from doing the same.